ophwug/docs/README.md

 Simple and cheap USB-C Cable Testers (no smarts, just pin testing, and heed the warnings on it to never plug it into a real device):

 * https://amzn.to/40hvt5D
+  * If you have access to Amazon, a simple USB-C cable tester will ship and arrive quicker than comma support will answer.
+Get it now if you don't have one.
 * https://caberqu.com/home/20-42-c2c-caberqu-746052578813.html#/26-with_or_without_case-without_case - As seen in Nabeel's video above.

 **Resolution**: